Spevigo - Drug Monograph

 Dosage and Administration

-• Renal impairment: No dosage adjustment recommended
+• Renal impairment: No dosage adjustment required

-• Hepatic impairment: No dosage adjustment recommended
+• Hepatic impairment: No dosage adjustment required

 Pharmacokinetics